Graduate Diploma in Museum and Heritage Studies

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The new Graduate Diploma in Museum Studies degree is designed to equip graduates with professional knowledge and practical experience consistent with pathways to employment in museums and the growing area of local and global heritage.
+The Graduate Diploma in Museum and Heritage Studies is designed to equip graduates with professional knowledge and practical experience consistent with pathways to employment in museums and the growing area of local and global heritage.
 Now is an especially important time for research, teaching and debate within the discipline, as the museums and heritage industries are in a period of dynamic change and growth around the world.
-For students considering further study and an academic career, there is also a pathway to further research in a higher degree such as a PhD.
+If you are considering further study and an academic career, there is also a pathway to further research in a higher degree such as a PhD.

 The program explores collections, cultural processes and strategies that societies use to conserve, communicate and engage with museums and heritage, both tangible (for example, artefacts, buildings, landscapes and monuments) and intangible (for example, memories, cultural practices, crafts, drama, songs and skills).
 It examines how objects and heritage places are contested, managed and conserved both in the past and today.
 The program is concerned with the material objects, cultural practices, events and performances through which meaning is constructed in museums and at heritage sites.
 It is interested in how the public engages with museums and heritage, including sites of trauma, commemoration and memorialisation, and how museums and heritage sites have become important components of economic and urban development strategies in many cities and regions around the world.

-The learning experience of students in the Graduate Diploma in Museum Studies is enriched by access to the wealth of resources offered by the University museum collections and their curatorial staff.
-The University also has strong academic and professional ties with a number of major institutions in Australia, including the Art Gallery of New South Wales, the Australian Museum, the Australian National Maritime Museum, the National Gallery of Australia, the National Museum of Australia, the New South Wales Office of Environment and Heritage, the Powerhouse Museum and Sydney Living Museums.
+Your learning experience in the Master of Museum and Heritage Studies will be enriched by access to the wealth of resources offered by the University museum collections and their curatorial staff.
+The University also has strong academic and professional ties with a number of major institutions in Australia, including:

 In addition, the program fosters strong connections with academic and professional networks such as the International Council of Museums and Museums Australia.